Package 'PRA'

 Value

-The function returns the Actual Cost (AC) of work completed.
+The function returns the Actual Cost (AC) of work completed to date.

 Examples